-This guide is written specifically for people who want to evaluate a school or district's implementation of Second Step but are not trained in program evaluation and are not working with a professional evaluator.
+This guide is written specifically for people who want to evaluate a school or district's implementation of the Second Step Middle School Program but are not trained in program evaluation and are not working with a professional evaluator.

 This isn't a general guide to evaluating school-based programs-it's written specifically with Second Step in mind.